 What's first gen?
 At Nazareth University, a student is identified as a first-generation college student if neither parent/guardian earned a bachelor's degree.
 If this is you, congratulations!
 Being the first member of your family to attend college is a big accomplishment and an exciting challenge.

-You are not alone.
-At Nazareth, about one in 10 undergraduate students is first-generation.
 We look forward to supporting you throughout your college journey!

-Two students working to be the first in their family to complete a bachelor's degree say that Nazareth College provides great professors, intellectual challenge, a home away from home, a feeling of community, experiences abroad, a participation-driven culture, and inspiration and knowledge to make a difference in other people's lives.
+Two students working to be the first in their family to complete a bachelor's degree say that Nazareth provides great professors, intellectual challenge, a home away from home, a feeling of community, experiences abroad, a participation-driven culture, and inspiration and knowledge to make a difference in other people's lives.

 Among their advice: Go after opportunities.
 Watch the video, above.